Join Variety’s Entertainment & Technology Summit as we explore targeted audience engagement, breakthrough content, live OTT and more.

-After some fumbles with certain major platforms – misuse of viewership data, brand safety issues – digital media has emerged stronger than ever in its audience reach.
-As marketers pursue an omnichannel approach – linear TV, live OTT, VOD, social, online publishing, etc. – what is the right approach to efficiently target and engage?
+After some fumbles with certain major platforms – misuse of viewership data, for example– digital media has emerged stronger than ever in its audience reach.
+As marketers pursue an omnichannel approach – linear TV, live OTT, VOD, social, online publishing, etc. – what is the right approach to efficiently reach and engage audiences?
 How are platforms ensuring transparency and results in their media offering to marketers?
 What are marketers looking for as they weigh options in advanced advertising at the TV networks versus programmatic, data-centric buying in digital?
-Marketers and platforms talk about succeeding in audience targeting now.
+Marketers and platforms talk about succeeding in finding their most valuable audiences now.

 Susan Schiekofer, Chief Digital Investment Officer, GroupM North America